Otto Schwanz: Later career (2010-2021)

 Happer continued to appear for G.O.U.G.E. throughout 2011.
 He defeated Lou Marconi at Redneck Rumble (January 8), Sean Van Halen at Winter Wars (February 19), and Jimmy Jack Funk, Jr. at G.O.U.G.E's 5th Year Anniversary Show (April 9).
-On April 14, at the Raleigh Food Truck Rodeo, a rematch with Funk (with Admir Al Akbar) ended in a double-disqualification due to outside interference from Count Grog, Mickey Gambino, Seymour Snott and Rob McBride; he and Gambino lost to Seymour Snott and Jimmy Jack Funk, Jr. in a tag team match later that night.
+On April 14, at the Raleigh Food Truck Rodeo, a rematch with Funk (with Admir Al Akbar, Greene in another gimmick) ended in a double-disqualification due to outside interference from Count Grog, Mickey Gambino, Seymour Snott and Rob McBride; he and Gambino lost to Seymour Snott and Jimmy Jack Funk, Jr. in a tag team match later that night.
 That summer, he travelled to Florida where he appeared on Florida Underground Wrestling's debut show in Ybor City.

 Five months later, this time with Admir Al Akbar in his corner, Happer returned to the Food Truck Rodeo where he successfully defended the GOUGE Raleigh Championship against Seymour Snott.
 Later on, he wrestled against Snott, Rob McBride, Jimmy Jack Funk, Jr. in a 6-man tag team match with Mikey Gambino and Lou Marconi.
 Happer also beat Mike West at the September 24 "Fallout in Butner" show.
 On October 8, he defeated Lou Marconi (with Count Grog) at Bud Light Concert Series in Raleigh.
 During the show, Happer attacked Jimmy Jack Funk, Jr. following his match with Gluteus Maximus.
 At Maul-O-Ween 2011, he beat Leatherface to retain the Raleigh Championship.

 On November 5, 2011, Happer made a surprise appearance at CWF Mid-Atlantic's home arena, the Mid-Atlantic Sportatorium in Burlington, during its "Settling the Score" supercard demanding a match on the card.
 His challenge was accepted by Chase Dakota, a two-time CWF Mid Atlantic Heavyweight Champion, with their match nearly ending in a time-limit draw.
 Happer was able to pin Dakota only two seconds before the 10 min. time limit was to expire.